mantidproject/mantid/docs/source/algorithms/MultipleScatteringCorrection-v1.rst

 This algorithm uses numerical integration to approximate the sample correction factor for multiple scattering events using the formula detailed in the concept page of Absorption and Multiple Scattering Corrections.
-Currently, the multiple scattering correction is only implemented for the sample, and the interaction terms between samples and containers will be implemented at a later time.

 Here is a quick recap of the physical model used in the numerical integration.
 The scattered neutron can bounce into another atom before leaving the sample when the sample is sufficiently thick, leading to